Ditch (fortification)

 A ditch and earth bank at Old Sarum, near Salisbury in England, dating from the Iron Age.

 Ditch of Valletta, which was built between 1566 and the 1570s.

-In military engineering, a ditch is an obstacle designed to slow down or break up an attacking force, while a trench is intended to provide cover to the defenders.
+In military engineering, a ditch is a defensive obstacle designed to slow down or break up the charge from an attacking force (especially cavalry and combat vehicles), in contrast to a trench, which is intended to provide cover (defilade) for infantry defenders against direct fire and artillery barrages.
 In military fortifications, the side of a ditch furthest from the enemy and closest to the next line of defence is known as the scarp while the side of a ditch closest to the enemy is known as the counterscarp.

 Uses

 In early fortifications, ditches were often used in combination with ramparts to slow down the enemy whilst defensive fire could be brought to bear from the relative protection afforded by the rampart and possibly the palisade.
 In medieval fortifications, a ditch was often constructed in front of a defensive wall to hinder mining and escalade activities from an attacker.
 When filled with water, such a defensive ditch is called a moat.
 However, moats may also be dry.

 Star forts designed by military engineers like Vauban, comprised elaborate networks of ditches and parapets, carefully calculated so that the soil for the raised earthworks was provided, as nearly as possible, entirely by the excavations whilst also maximising defensive firepower.

 Today ditches are obsolescent as an anti-personnel obstacle, but are still often used as anti-vehicle obstacles (see also berm).

 A fence concealed in a ditch is called a ha-ha.